Why Qunol's CoQ10 is Better

 Choose a Water-Soluble CoQ10 Supplement for Superior Absorption

 Our intestines are a water-friendly environment and water-soluble substances absorb more efficiently than fat-soluble substances.
-This is why water-soluble forms of CoQ10 absorb better than regular1 CoQ10.
+This is why water-soluble forms of CoQ10 supplements absorb better than regular1 CoQ10.
 Choosing a CoQ10 supplement that is water-soluble, in addition to fat-soluble, ensures that your body will absorb more of the CoQ10 and allow you to experience its potential benefits.

 In order for CoQ10 to be effective, serum levels must reach high enough concentrations in the bloodstream (the therapeutic level).
 Research has shown that water-soluble CoQ10 leads to significantly higher serum levels than regular CoQ10.2,4